-The NVIDIA DGX Workstation is a high-performance AI workstation that enables your Data Science team to get started quickly with the power of a data center in your office.
-With 4 NVIDIA V100 32GB GPUs and NVIDIA Docker preloaded, there is plenty of computing power to allow multiple users to run their most challenging AI training projects.
-Additionally, the DGX Workstation allows you to download preconfigured and optimized Docker containers from the NVIDIA GPU Cloud to further decrease the time it takes to get started.
-Our customers use their DGX Workstations for projects involving Natural Language Processing, classification with algorithms such as XGBoost, image analysis of x-rays and MRIs, and predictive analytics.
+The Nvidia DGX Station is a high-performance AI workstation that enables your Data Science team to get started quickly with the power of a data center in your office.
+With 4 Nvidia V100 32GB GPUs and Nvidia Docker preloaded, there is plenty of computing power to allow multiple users to run their most challenging AI training projects.
+Additionally, the DGX Station allows you to download preconfigured and optimized Docker containers from the Nvidia GPU Cloud (NGC) to further decrease the time it takes to get started.
+Our customers use their DGX Stations for projects involving Natural Language Processing (NLP), classification with algorithms such as XGBoost, image analysis of x-rays and MRIs, and predictive analytics.

-The setup for the DGX Workstation (DGX-WS) is a quick process, typically less than 30 minutes from power on until your first nvidia-docker run command.
+The setup for the DGX Station (DGX-S) is a quick process, typically less than 30 minutes from power on until your first nvidia-docker run command.
 As you do your install, here are a few tips that can ensure the process is as smooth as possible.
-These tips come from our experience with installing and configuring DGX-WS.
+These tips come from our experience with installing and configuring DGX-S.

-2. Sometimes the DGX-WS will ship with nvidia-docker v1.
+2. Sometimes the DGX-S will ship with nvidia-docker v1.
 If so, it needs to be upgraded to nvidia-docker v2.
 You can check you nvidia-docker version using: